Convert a Mountain Bike to a Cruiser

 Frame Geometry

 Mountain bike frames have sloped top tubes and strong designs to handle shocks and jumps.
 Cruiser frames are simple and curvy, with a relaxed shape.
-The curved frame allows you to sit back comfortably while pedaling without leaning forward, making rides easy on your back and arms.
+The curved frame lets you sit back comfortably while pedaling without leaning forward, making rides easier on your back and arms.

 Intended Terrain